thelowlypeon/thelowlypeon.github.io/_includes/about.md

 wrote [a couple](http://eastmanegg.com/app) [of iOS](https://stationtostationapp.com) [apps](https://itunes.apple.com/us/app/no-js/id1062685513?mt=8),
 and met countless wonderful people.

-And now, I live in Chicago with my wife (and, soon, our daughter!), I bike everywhere, run a few times a week, and travel back to China as often as I can.
+And now, I live in Chicago with my wife and daughter, I bike everywhere, run a few times a week, and travel back to China as often as I can.